 The base allows you to firmly position your calipers over the opening in order to get a perpendicular entry into the hole.
 This is absolutely necessary for an accurate reading.

 Because the thickness of the caliper beam varies from manufacturer to manufacturer, depth bases may not always be interchangeable between makes.
-The depth base shown on this page is designed for use with Swiss made B&S, Tesa and Etalon dial calipers.
+The depth base shown on this page is designed for use with Swiss B&S, Tesa and Etalon dial calipers.